What’s a better protection option – a ceramic coating or a wax?

 Better FOR what?

-When dealing with customers on a regular basis, we actually need to work quite hard before the detailing even starts, to ensure that we are offering the best possible service we can, and to maintain a relationship with returning customers.
+When choosing a product for our own vehicles, the decision is relatively easy as we know what we want from it!
+When dealing with customers however, we actually need to work quite hard before the detailing even starts in order to ensure that we are offering the best possible service we can, and maintain a relationship with returning customers.

 As mentioned earlier, ceramic coatings have some amazing attributes.
 Below we have compiled a list of them, and given some explanation as to why they work this way.